-CBSE Class 10 Science Important Diagrams (Term 2): We are presenting here some important diagrams from CBSE Class 10 Biology subject.
+CBSE Class 10 Science Important Diagrams: We are presenting here important diagrams from CBSE Class 10 Biology subject.
 Questions based on these diagrams are often asked in the CBSE Board Exams.
-With this article, students can revise all the important diagrams in very little time and prepare well to score high in their CBSE Class 10 Science Term 2 Exam 2022.
+With this article, students can revise all the important diagrams in a short time and score well in their CBSE Class 10 Science Exam 2023.

 Important Biology diagrams for CBSE Class 10 Board Exam 2022 are given below: